SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 ## Mesh Topology

-1. Full Mesh :
+**1. Full Mesh :**

-  each node in is connected to every other node network.
+  - Each node in is connected to every other node network.

-    if we have N number of devices: ports that are required by each device = N-1
+  - If we have N number of devices: ports that are required by each device = N-1

-2. Partial Mesh:
+**2. Partial Mesh:**

-  some nodes are not connected to every node in the network
+  - Some nodes are not connected to every node in the network

 **The internet uses mesh topology.**